khronokernel/What-s-new-in-macOS-Catalina/README.md

 * AppleTV
 * Finder

-And the only real ground breaking change from this is that your iPhone will now be synced through finder instead of iTunes
+And the only real ground breaking change from this is that your iPhone will now be synced through Finder instead of iTunes

 **iCloud Drive folder sharing**